LLMscribe/ShogScript/README.md

 ## ShogScript Overview

-ShogScript is a concise, domain-specific language (DSL) designed to enhance communication and user experience when interacting with GPT-4-based AI models.
-The language focuses on offering a structured, flexible, and engaging way of crafting queries and managing AI interactions, making it easier for users to obtain desired outputs.

 The ShogScript language is composed of the following structure elements:

 - **keyphrases**: Concise keywords and phrases to represent concepts, actions, or ideas.